cycle/docs/annotated/entity.md

-repository     | class  | Repository class to represent read operations for entity, defaults to `Cycle\ORM\Select\Repository` table          | string | Entity source table, defaults to plural form of entity role database       | string | Database name, defaults to `null` (default database) readonlySchema | bool   | Set to true to disable schema synchronization for assigned table. source         | class  | Entity source class (internal), defaults to `Cycle\ORM\Select\Source` constrain      | class  | Class name of contrain to be applied to every entity query, defaults to `null`
+repository     | class  | Repository class to represent read operations for entity, defaults to `Cycle\ORM\Select\Repository` table          | string | Entity source table, defaults to plural form of entity role database       | string | Database name, defaults to `null` (default database) readonlySchema | bool   | Set to true to disable schema synchronization for assigned table, defaults to `false` source         | class  | Entity source class (internal), defaults to `Cycle\ORM\Select\Source` constrain      | class  | Class name of contrain to be applied to every entity query, defaults to `null`